USS Ajax (AR-6): 1941–1945

 Ajax was laid down on 7 May 1941 at Los Angeles Shipbuilding and Dry Dock Company, San Pedro, California, launched on 22 August 1942.
 She was sponsored by Mrs. Isaac C. Johnson and commissioned on 30 October 1943.

-The repair ship departed San Pedro on 9 December, arrived at Pearl Harbor on 16 December, and began preparing small craft to be used as control vessels in the Marshall Islands campaign by installing radar, sound detection equipment, and antiaircraft guns.
-The ship was part of the clean up of the Pearl Harbor attack.
+The repair ship departed San Pedro on 9 December 1943, arrived at Pearl Harbor on 16 December, and began preparing small craft to be used as control vessels in the Marshall Islands campaign by installing radar, sound detection equipment, and antiaircraft guns.
 On 8 January 1944, an oil fire in her blacksmith shop threatened the entire ship, but was extinguished.
 Nevertheless, Ajax spent part of January repairing her own damage.

 On 25 January, Ajax was ordered to proceed in company with USS Wadleigh (DD-689) to the Ellice Islands; but, two days after reaching Funafuti, she moved to Makin Atoll, Gilbert Islands, to work on the ships that would occupy Majuro in the Marshall Islands.
 Upon completing that mission, the ship returned to Funafuti on 26 February, only to sail three days later for Majuro.

 While she was serving there, Service Squadron (ServRon) 4 was absorbed by ServRon 10.
 There, she and Vestal (AR-4) repaired combatant ships through the Hollandia strikes and during preparations for the Marianas campaign.
 On 13 June, she sailed for Eniwetok to help set up an advance repair base where she labored through August, at one time working extensive jobs on 19 cruisers and nine battleships.